 Military Driver Information

-All toll invoices are mailed to the registered owner at the address where the vehicle was registered at the time of travel.
+All toll invoices and account notices are mailed to the registered owner at the address where the vehicle was registered at the time of travel.
 For assistance with invoices related to a different home of record or deployed service member, please contact our Customer Care Team by phone (toll-free #855/690-7652) or e-mail (email@example.com).
 We honor the Servicemembers Civil Relief Act (SCRA), and will work with members of the military to resolve any tolling issues.

 No, our E-ZPass discount is the lowest toll rate and available to everyone.
 However, the Department of Defense offers a mass transit benefit program for military commuters designed to help reduce traffic congestion and air pollution.
 As of January 2014, DON members are eligible for transit benefits up to $130 per month.
 Learn more about the Transportation Incentive Program or contact Navy Regional TIP Coordinator Herb Pittman at #757/322-2836.